 Puppies are highly active and can be destructive if they aren’t kept busy with play and training.
 As they mature, they start to become the mellow dogs that typify the breed.

-Like every dog, Xoloitzcuintli need early socialization — exposure to many different people, sights, sounds, and experiences — when they're young.
+Like every dog, Xoloitzcuintli need early socialization--exposure to many different people, sights, sounds, and experiences--when they're young.
 Socialization helps ensure that your Xoloitzcuintli puppy grows up to be a well-rounded dog.
-Enrolling him in a puppy kindergarten class is a great start.
-Inviting visitors over regularly, and taking him to busy parks, stores that allow dogs, and on leisurely strolls to meet neighbors will also help him polish his social skills.
+Enrolling them in a puppy kindergarten class is a great start.
+Inviting visitors over regularly, and taking them to busy parks, stores that allow dogs, and on leisurely strolls to meet neighbors will also help them polish their social skills.

-Although the Xolo is not known to be prone to any serious genetic diseases, he has some traits that can affect his appearance and how you care for him.
+Although the Xolo is not known to be prone to any serious genetic diseases, they have some traits that can affect their appearance and how you care for him.
 The first, of course, is hairlessness.
 A Xolo needs protection from the sun and from extremely cold weather.
-Apply sunscreen all over his body, especially if he is light-colored, and don’t leave him outdoors for long periods unless he has a shady place where he can retreat from the sun’s rays.
-In snowy or bitter cold weather, he’ll appreciate a sweater or coat to keep him warm.
-Indoors, let the Xolo go naked so he doesn’t overheat or develop skin problems from having his pores covered up.
-The good news is that his tough skin heals quickly if he gets a cut or abrasion.
+Apply sunscreen formulated for dogs all over their body, especially if they're light-colored, and don’t leave them outdoors for long periods unless they have a shady place where they can retreat from the sun's rays.
+In snowy or bitter cold weather, they'll appreciate a sweater or coat to keep them warm.
+Indoors, let the Xolo go naked so they don't overheat or develop skin problems from having their pores covered up.
+The good news is that their tough skin heals quickly if they get a cut or abrasion.

 Another interesting facet to the Xolo is that hairlessness and dentition are genetically linked.
 Many adult hairless Xolos are missing their premolars, the bicuspids located between the canines and the molars.
 This does not affect their ability to eat and is not faulted in the show ring.
 Coated Xolos have full dentition.